Dylan-Grinboju/spiderheck_stats_mod/README.md

 2. Place the mod files in your Spider Heck mods folder
 3. Launch the game

-## How it Works
+## Usage

+- Press F1 to show/hide the statistics window
+- All stats are tracked automatically during gameplay
+- Stats reset when starting a new survival mode session

+## Technical Details

-This mod uses Harmony to patch the `Disintegrate` method of the `EnemyHealthSystem` class to count each enemy death.
+This mod uses Harmony to patch various game methods including `EnemyHealthSystem.Explode`, `SurvivalMode.StartGame`, and `SpiderHealthSystem.ExplodeInDirection` to collect gameplay statistics.